RIPE-NCC/rpki-commons/README.md

 ## Changelog

 ### 2022-xx-yy 1.31-SNAPSHOT
+  * Validate that ASPA customer ASN does not appear in provider ASNs.

 ### 2022-5-11 1.30
   * Improve binary signing time support for CMS
   * Support ASPA CMS objects based on draft standard and sidrops mailing list